This policy defines the nature of the UCSB Library's exhibitions and the procedures governing these exhibitions.

 - Thematic integrity

-- Exhibits are designed to showcase UCSB Library holdings and will primarily contain materials from its collections.
+- Exhibitions are designed to showcase UCSB Library holdings and will primarily contain materials from its collections.

-- The Exhibits Committee, chaired by the Assistant University Library for Outreach and Academic Collaboration, oversees and is responsible for all exhibits.
-The Committee makes final determinations about all exhibit content.
+- The Exhibitions Committee, chaired by the Assistant University Library for Outreach and Academic Collaboration, oversees and is responsible for all exhibitions.
+The Committee makes final determinations about all exhibition content.

-- Exhibits are curated by Library staff or in cooperation with faculty, students, or campus groups.
+- Exhibitions are curated by Library staff or in cooperation with faculty, students, or campus groups.

 - The Library is committed to presenting diverse points of view and to the principles of academic freedom.

-- Exhibits must fit into the display cases and wall spaces provided.
-Free-standing exhibits or the addition of computer monitors or supplementary materials will need to be approved by the Exhibits Committee in consultation with the campus fire marshal.
+- Exhibitions must fit into the display cases and wall spaces provided.
+Free-standing exhibitions or the addition of computer monitors or supplementary materials will need to be approved by the Exhibitions Committee in consultation with the campus fire marshal.